-- □ permanent residence; - source of income to support him/herself (either employment or public benefits); and - Counties may not have historical data available for this indicator.
-In those cases, insert N/A in the appropriate cell(s). - □ life connection (defined as the love and emotional support of at least one adult who is committed to their development and individual success).
+- permanent residence; - source of income to support him/herself (either employment or public benefits); and - □ life connection (defined as the love and emotional support of at least one adult who is committed to their development and individual success). - > See 3-2a through 3-2e Charts in the Narrative Template.